The Best Mobile Apps for Seniors

 Libby and Scribd: There are also subscription-based libraries of audio and digital books.
 Libby is free and borrows from your local library with your library card.
 With Libby, holds and reservations work the same way as if you were in the library in person.
 Scribd is a paid subscription that also works like a library, but with a large selection, no waits, and no reading limits.

 Games: Finally, mobile apps offer great ways to both relax and grow some gray matter.
 Try brain teasers in colorful apps like Elevate and Lumosity (subscription-based with a few free games).
 Or enjoy classics like Scrabble and Sudoku.
 You can even try fun favorites like Monopoly!
+I heard seniors have been happy playing the satta king lottery game too.
 Mobile apps provide games as stimulating or entertaining as you want.

 Era Living is not associated with the apps mentioned here in any way.
 All apps listed are available for both iPhones and Android phones unless noted.